-What I've Been Up To Lately - Winter 2025
+What I've Been Up To Lately - SPring/Summer 2025

 I've pretty much stopped using social media, so I post the occasional status update here, instead.